Tools In

 Freelancers

-Quickly decode Base64 strings from client codebases and API documentation to see what images are embedded without setting up a development environment.
+Quickly decode Base64 strings from client codebases and documentation to see what images are embedded without setting up a full environment.

 Students

-Decode Base64 image examples from web development tutorials, textbooks, and coursework to understand how Base64 encoding works in practice.
+Decode Base64 image examples from web development tutorials and coursework to understand how the encoding works in practice.

-Decode Base64-embedded images from PDF generation code and templates to verify the correct assets are being included in generated documents.
+Decode Base64-embedded images from PDF generation templates to verify the correct assets are being included in generated documents.

 Markdown Authors